-This blog post advocating the creation of metrics to track the performance of nonprofit websites has a much larger application.
+This blog post advocating the creation of metrics to track the key performance indicators of nonprofit websites has a much larger application.
 This article presents an excellent framework for establishing methodical metrics to guide and evaluate an organization’s entire development effort.
 Instead of simply doing this year, what you did last year, why not think about establishing key performance indicators for all of your organization’s development programs and initiatives?
 Working through this outline on a broader scope can provide the structure and disciple to think about constituency relations, donor cultivation and of course gifts received.

 - Created on Friday, 29 August 2014 10:41

 - Written by Dwight Davis